Macquarie-University-DSC/sysadmin_workshop_2/README.md

 follow along which is not required, can just listen.

 1. A github account connected to your university or instituition (see 2)
 2. Would need the student developer pack from github, should take about three seconds and a university email to apply for one.
 3. Namecheap domain (free with student developer pack and a .me extension) Look up instructions on github student pack and google.
-4. Some vps (digital ocean droplet recommended) just the account needed setting them up will be covered, also doing these things are provider agnostic, i'll probably use digital ocean, but i'll try provide instructions for all platforms
+4. Some vps (digital ocean droplet recommended) just the account needed setting them up will be covered, also doing these things are provider agnostic, i'll  be using digital ocean but these apply to all platforms, since they all provide similar experiences.
-5. You NEED no way of getting around, some sort of unix shell.
+5. You NEED some way of getting around, some sort of unix shell.
 Instructions below.

 ### Windows Unix Shell